“Your Pap test results are abnormal.” If your doctor’s

 women should be prepared for the experience of an annual pelvic exam in their teens

 especially if they’re sexually active, or by age 21.
-Every woman should have STD
+Every woman should have

-her first sexual experience.
+years of her first sexual experience.

 A young woman’s first talk with a doctor before she becomes sexually active is the